Terms & Policies

 third party reward, loyalty, co-branding or privileges programme providers;

 co-branding partners of Airwallex or any branch, subsidiary, holding company, associated company, affiliate or related entity of Airwallex (the names of such co-branding partners will be provided during the application of the relevant services and products, as the case may be); and

 If you (or any persons for whom you provide the Personal Data to us) do not wish us to use or provide to other persons his or her Personal Data for use in direct marketing as described above, you and such persons for whom you provide the Personal Data to us (as the case may be) may exercise the right to opt-out by notifying us.

 17.1 Liabilities.
 Nothing in these terms excludes or limits either party’s liability where it would be unlawful to do so.
 This includes a party’s liability for:

 (a) death or personal injury resulting from its negligence;

 (c) all sums properly due and payable under these terms.

-15.3.
-Without limiting any other provision of this Agreement, we will not be liable to you for:
+17.3 Exclusions.
+We will not be liable to you for:

-(a) any loss outside of our direct control that arises from the negligence, fraud or wilful misconduct or the insolvency of any third party correspondent bank, liquidity provider, or other financial institution who is part of the payment network used to provide the Services;
+(a) any loss outside of our direct control that arises from the negligence, fraud or wilful misconduct or the insolvency of any third-party correspondent bank, liquidity provider, or other financial institution who is part of the payment network used to provide the Services;

-(d) errors, mistakes, or non-performance arising from the payee/beneficiary bank if the payee/beneficiary bank fails to process the payment correctly.
+(c) errors, mistakes, or non-performance arising from the payee/beneficiary bank if the payee/beneficiary bank fails to process the payment correctly.